 In certain circumstances, a juvenile can be tried in adult criminal court.
 The prosecuting attorney may request juvenile court to “decline” its jurisdiction over the accused juvenile.
 The juvenile would then face adult penalties.
 The judge makes the determination after hearing arguments from both the prosecutor and defense attorney.

 Factors that drive this decision include: seriousness of the crime, criminal history of the juvenile, and age of the juvenile being accused.
 If the juvenile is 16 or older and the crime committed was a felony violent crime, the juvenile court jurisdiction will automatically decline and the juvenile will be tried as an adult in Superior Court.
 This includes felony crimes such as murder in the first or second degree and first degree offenses of assault, arson, robbery, rape, child rape, burglary, or child molestation.

 If your minor child has been charged with a crime, they need high-caliber legal representation as soon as possible.
 Convictions on a juvenile record can come back to affect their future in significant ways.
 A conviction is public record in Washington State and can affect employability, college applications, or other life factors for decades after the juvenile offense occurs.
-Our criminal defense attorneys at Dellino Law Group are knowledgeable and experienced in juvenile law.
-Please contact us for a Free Consultationso we can get started in fighting to keep your child's case out of adult Superior Court and to keep their criminal record clean.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.